hkve/FYS-STK4155/Project1/README.md

 The ``src`` directory contains 3 subdirectories (``sknotlearn``, ``analysis`` and ``tests``) and 1 file (``main.py``).

-``sknotlearn`` implements 3 fitting schemes, Ordinary least squares (OLS), Ridge regression and least absolute shrinkage and selection operator (Lasso).
+``sknotlearn`` implements 3 fitting schemes, Ordinary least squares (OLS), Ridge regression and Least-Absolute-Shrinkage-and-Selection-Operator (Lasso).
 Additionally, two resampling schemes are implemented, namely Bootstrapping and k-fold Cross-Validation.
-This code uses a custom data class where scaling, train test splitting and so on can be preformed.
+This code uses a custom data class where scaling, train test splitting and so on can be performed.

 ``analysis`` is the subdirectory where we actually use this code on two specific datasets, an artificially created hilltop landscape made using the Franke function and digital terrain data from Central America.